Bing Traffic: What Do You Lose If You Ignore It?

 Bing is used by Amazon’s Alexa and Microsoft’s Cortana and anyone with an Alexa or a Microsoft Phone is going to automatically search through Bing.
 That’s not trivial, especially for companies specializing in online retail, as many people look up products through their smart devices.

-But apart from that, you could find an audience on Bing which suits your products or services better.
+But apart from that, you could find an audience on Bing that suits your products or services better.

 What does this mean?
 People who are using Bing are more likely to make a purchase.
 It also means that they are older, which comes with separate challenges.